Richard Smythe mezzotinter

 I am greatly indebted to John Hughes of the Bracebridge Gallery for his tremendous

-help in identifying many of the mezzotints, and his patient advice.
+help in identifying many of the mezzotints, and for his patient advice.
 ‘Colin Smythe’